lgchiaretto/tmux/README.md

 - Paste from clipboard: `Ctrl + v`
 - Paste a text copied outside of tmux (i.e., a browser): `Ctrl + Shift + v`
 - Search backward in copy mode: `prefix + /`
+- Copy the entire window buffer to the system clipboard: `Ctrl + Shift + y`

 ### Fuzzy Search Utilities